 Paul was saying here, “I cannot get out of jail at this time, so you must work out the salvation of the church from this church split.”
 “Salvation” here is the corporate salvation of the church at Philippi.
 This is salvation from division, pride, and selfishness.

 “with fear and trembling”

 This phrase means “don’t attack the problem in a heavy-handed manner.”
-If they were to use the heavy-hand approach, it would split the church.
+If they were to use the heavy-handed approach, it would split the church.
 A general practitioner cannot perform brain surgery.
 Care must be taken when people hold strong differences of opinion.
 This is just the opposite of what was happening in Philippi.

 Approach the resolution of this problem “with fear and trembling” for fear of bungling the job.
 People are sensitive and can be hurt very easily.
 A situation like this requires kid gloves.
 Many people wear their feelings on their sleeve.
 They have both real and imaginary hurts.
 Everyone likes to be appreciated and noticed.
 They want to feel they are an asset.

 It takes maturity and skill to handle deep divisions among people.

 Most divisions are attitudinal.
 It was said of the Lord, “For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many” (Mark 10:45).
 That is a major attitude!
 But, alas, that is not the attitude of most of us.
 We want people to cater to us.
 We want them to be nice to us.
 But we do not want to go out of our way to minister to them.
 The attitude of our Savior was to give in a self-sacrificing way.